Do you want to exclude specific pages, posts, authors, and more from WordPress search?

 Exclude Specific Posts, Pages, and Custom Post Types from WordPress Search

-Once you’ve created an initial search engine, you can exclude specific posts, pages, and custom post types from the WordPress search results.
+Once you’ve created a custom search algorithm, you can exclude specific posts, pages, or custom post types from your WordPress search results.

-For example, if you’re using WooCommerce then you might exclude the site’s contact form, account login, and checkout pages so the search bar only ever returns products.
+For example, if you are using WooCommerce, then you might exclude your store’s contact form, account login, and checkout pages so that searches only ever return products.
 In this way, you can create a smarter WooCommerce product search and get more sales.

-Next, open up the post, page, or custom post type that you want to exclude from the WordPress search results.
+After that, open the post, page, or custom post type that you want to exclude from the WordPress search results.

-If you’re excluding a single post, then make sure the ‘Post’ option is selected in the right hand menu, then check the ‘Exclude from search’ box.
+If you are excluding a single post, then make sure the ‘Post’ option is selected in the right-hand menu, then check the ‘Exclude from search’ box.

-Make sure to click ‘Update’ to save your changes.
+With that done, click on ‘Update’ to save your changes.

 Exclude Specific Categories, Tags, and Custom Taxonomies From WordPress Search